Calling all MRC-funded PhD students!

 The MRC Max Perutz Science Writing Award is one of the ways the MRC encourages MRC-funded PhD students to develop outstanding communication skills and engage with the wider public about their work.

-Now in its 21st year, the award is named after the eminent scientist and Nobel Laureate Dr Max Perutz, an accomplished and natural communicator who died in 2002.
-Since the competition began in 1998, over 1,000 MRC researchers have submitted entries and taken their first steps in communicating their research to the public.
+Now in its 22nd year, the award is named after the eminent scientist and Nobel Laureate Dr Max Perutz, an accomplished and natural communicator who died in 2002.
+Since the competition began in 1998, over 1,100 MRC researchers have submitted entries and taken their (in most cases) first steps in communicating their research to the public.

 The challenge is to write 800 words for a lay audience and explain 'Why does my research matter?'.
-The winner gets £1,500 and their article published on the MRC Insight blog and the MRC website.
-There will also be runner up and highly commended prizes.
+The winner gets £1,500 and their article published on the MRC Insight blog.
+All shortlisted entrants receive a prize.

-The competition closes 17:00 Wednesday 4 July 2018.
-For more information, and to enter the competition, please visit the Max Perutz Science Writing Award 2018 competition information page.
+For more information, and to enter the competition, please visit the Max Perutz Science Writing Award webpage.